Sir Elton John met Princess Dianna in the early 1980's and became good friends.

 Shel Silverstien was a brilliant man.
 He worked as comedy writer for Playboy, written many well-known popular songs for several singers and had great success with writng books for children as well as adults.
 It's the music that is the focus here.

 He wrote or cowrote over 300 songs, many of which were pretty popular and some that were top ten hits on the pop or country charts.
 He wrote a lot of the music for Dr. Hook and the Medicine show, incuding all the songs on their first two albums.
 That includes Sylvias Mother by Dr. Hook, which was a true story, something that had happened to Silverstien.
 At about the same time it was released by by Dr. Hook, it also came out by country musics' Bobby Bare.
 It was a top 5 hit for Dr. Hook and reached #12 on the country chart by Bobby Bare.

 Below is a very partial list of some of the more popular songs that Silverstien is at least partially responsible for writing.
 There is also a link that opens a new browser and takes you to YouTube to play the song.

-This is a powerful and moving story of a soccer ball and the family involved with it.
+This is a powerful story of a soccer ball and the family involved with it.
 A ball that went into space aboard the space shuttle Challenger, survived the explosion 73 seconds after takeoff, was plucked from wreckage in the sea and returned to the family.
-It has travelled 73 MILLION miles, spent 173 days in space, orbited the earth almost 3,000 times and is now housed in a high school.
+It has travelled 73 MILLION miles, spent 173 days in space, orbited the earth almost 3,000 times and is now displayed at a high school.